cdapio/cdap-ingest/README.rst

   mvn clean package -P deb

-For details, please see the README file in each submodule.
+For details, please see the README.rst file in each submodule.

 ## License and Trademarks